Kong/docs.konghq.com/app/gateway/2.8.x/reference/loadbalancing.md

     `weight` to indicate the relative load it gets.
 IP addresses can be in both IPv4 and IPv6 format.

-  - `upstream`: a 'virtual hostname' which can be used in a Route `host` field, e.g., an upstream named `weather.v2.service` would get all requests from a Service with `host=weather.v2.service`.
+  - `upstream`: a 'virtual hostname' which can be used in a Service `host` field, e.g., an upstream named `weather.v2.service` would get all requests from a Service with `host=weather.v2.service`.